iosg073/Notes-CODE-Django-1st-Repo/readme.md

 <details>
 <summary>What is a migration?</summary>
-The process of taking a set of changes/modifications intended for a database and applying those changes
+A set of changes/modifications intended for a database.
+They can be anything that makes a permanent change - creating columns, creating tables, changing properties, etc.
 </details>

 ## Break (10 min / 1:00)